Parent Handbook

 Homework

-- Homework should be coordinated by grade-level teams to avoid unreasonable workloads.
+Homework should be coordinated by grade-level teams to avoid unreasonable workloads.
+Homework may be given Monday through Friday.
+Homework must be monitored regularly.
+Homework will not be used as a disciplinary measure.

 The following number of minutes will be used as a guide for daily or weekly homework assignments for students: